qlub-dev/argus/README.md

 Argus, named after a many-eyed giant in Greek mythology renowned for his unyielding vigilance, keeps a constant watch over your application, collecting key metrics related to web performance.

+[This document](https://paybyclub.atlassian.net/wiki/spaces/CA/pages/1522401289/Argus+-+Web+Performance+Metric+Collector) contains the proposal of this library.
+Currently only a part of it has been implemented including web vitals and api call times.
+Rest will be implemented soon.

 ## Installation

 Install **Argus** with your preferred package manager.